-Dr Winter is the Microbiology subject leader for teaching and together with Dr Lesley Hoyles, leads the Antimicrobial Resistance, Omics and Microbiota research group.
-Dr Winter is Course Leader for the BSc and MBiol Microbiology courses and Module Leader for Host-Pathogen Interactions and Medical Microbiology modules.
-She supervises PhD, Masters and undergraduate research projects on Helicobacter pylori virulence, bacterial membrane vesicles and antibiotic discovery.
+Dr Winter is the subject leader for Microbiology teaching at NTU and together with Dr Lesley Hoyles, leads the Antimicrobial Resistance, Omics and Microbiota research group.
+Dr Winter is Course Leader for the BSc and MBiol Microbiology courses and Module Leader for the Host-Pathogen Interactions module.
+She supervises PhD, Masters and undergraduate research projects on Helicobacter pylori virulence, bacterial membrane vesicles and antimicrobial resistance.

 Dr Winter is interested in bacteria-host interactions with a particular focus on the causative agent of peptic ulcers and gastric cancer, Helicobacter pylori.
-She is a member of the Antimicrobial Resistance, Omics and Microbiota research group at NTU.
+She is a member of the Antimicrobial Resistance, Omics and Microbiota research group at NTU within the Centre for Health, Ageing and Understanding Disease.

 Her main research interests include:

-- Roles of bacterial membrane vesicles in pathogenesis, stress survival, antibiotic resistance and immune evasion.
+- Roles of bacterial membrane vesicles in pathogenesis, stress survival, antibiotic resistance and immune modulation.

 - H. pylori pathogenicity